momosh/angular-web-handhistory/README.md

 # angular-web-handhistory
-AngularJS application for displaying hand history for poker games.
+AngularJS application used for displaying player's hand history for poker games.

 This AngularJS 1.6 single page application was built with Component architecture, file structure, one-way data flow, and lifecycle hooks in mind.